nairuby/nairuby.org/index.md

 Welcome to **Nairuby**, a user group for [Ruby][5] programmers based in [Nairobi, Kenya][nairobi-kenya-map].
 We welcome all programmers of all levels, from beginner to advanced!
+Our aims are to promote:
+- Software development skills
+- Entrepreneurship

-As a hacker group we promote the [Open Source][11] Culture and whenever we can, we organise meetings to share knowledge, code and our enthusiasm for programming in Ruby.
+- [Open Source][11] Culture

+To do this we organise meetings and workshops to share knowledge, code and our enthusiasm for programming in Ruby.

 ## Participate